Rats: The World's Most Underrated Pets

 Rats like to rummage for their food and if you only provide them with complete blocks of rat food, they will become bored and won’t have the opportunity to select their favorites!

-It is essential that you provide fresh water on a daily basis.
+It is essential that you provide fresh water daily.
 Water must be available to your rat at all times.
 The easiest way to enable them to drink is by using a drip feed bottle attached securely to the side of the cage.
 The bottle should be emptied and re-filled every day.
-You can give water in a bowl, but chances are it will be knocked over or bedding and food will end up in it.
-If your rat is unwell, he may find it difficult to drink from a drip bottle so then a bowl would be best, you’ll just have to clean up the mess more frequently.
+You can give water in a bowl, but chances are it will be knocked over, or bedding and food will end up in it.
+If your rat is unwell, he may find it difficult to drink from a drip bottle, so then a bowl would be best, you’ll just have to clean up the mess more frequently.
 It is also nice to put a bowl of water inside the cage occasionally to enable your rat to wash.

 Will My Rat Have Babies?

-Do not mix males and females in one cage unless your prepared for dozens and dozens of cutie pies!
+Do not mix males and females in one cage unless you're prepared for dozens and dozens of cute baby rats.
 Rats have large litters and can reproduce at incredible rates.
 The little pink wigglers get fuzzy and cute in no time.
 In the first weeks after birth, it can be difficult to determine male from female.
 When separating, look closely, as any oversight can have you running your own pet store!